Jeremy Pena Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays have a 2.72 team ERA that ranks first across all league pitching staffs.
+- The Rays' 2.82 team ERA ranks first across all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (14 total, 0.6 per game).
+- Rays pitchers combine to surrender the first-fewest home runs in baseball (14 total, 0.6 per game).

-- Rasmussen (3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched) makes the start for the Rays, his fifth of the season.
+- Faucher (0-0) pitches for the Rays to make his third start of the season.

-- The righty last pitched on Wednesday against the Cincinnati Reds, when he threw five scoreless innings while giving up three hits.
+- His last appearance came on Friday against the Chicago White Sox, when the right-hander threw two innings, surrendering three earned runs while giving up five hits.

-- The 27-year-old has an ERA of 2.01, with 10.5 strikeouts per nine innings, in four games this season.
-Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.